nsandarma/detection-image-ai-app/README.md

 ```url
 https://www.kaggle.com/datasets/cashbowman/ai-generated-images-vs-real-images
 ```
 The dataset I used consists of two classes: AI-generated and real.
 This dataset is available in separate folder formats for each class.
 To maintain class balance, I collected a similar number of datasets for both classes.
+The image data in the dataset has various channels, ranging from 4 channels, 3 channels, to even 1 channel, also known as grayscale images, I did a little *data engineering* to solve the problem.

 ## Pre-trained Model
 I used a pre-trained ResNet model on the ImageNet dataset.
 This model is available in the PyTorch library.